 It’s relatively easy to add these extra features if we’re using a for loop:

-But I think this for loop is suboptimal because it interleaves different concerns (iteration, printing, and downloading).
-This makes the code harder to read, and it makes the harder to components reuse in new situations.
-Instead, let’s see if we can use function operators to extract out the two ideas and make them reusable.
+I think this for loop is suboptimal because it interleaves different concerns: pausing, showing progress, and downloading.
+This makes the code harder to read, and it makes it harder to reuse the components in new situations.
+Instead, let’s see if we can use function operators to extract out pausing and showing progress and make them reusable.

-First, lets write make an FO that adds a small delay.
+First, let’s write a function operator that adds a small delay.
 I’m going to call it

-delay_by() for reasons that will be clear more shortly, and it has two arguments: the function to wrap, and the amount of delay to add.
+delay_by() for reasons that will be more clear shortly, and it has two arguments: the function to wrap, and the amount of delay to add.
 The actual implementation is quite simple.
-The main trick is forcing evaluation of all arguments as described in Section 11.2.4, because function operators are a special type of function factory:
+The main trick is forcing evaluation of all arguments as described in Section 10.2.5, because function operators are a special type of function factory:

 And we can use it with the original

-Creating a function to display the occassional dot is a little harder, because we can no longer rely on the index from the loop.
-We could pass the index along as another argument, but that breaks encapsulation: now a concern of the progress function becomes a problem that the higher level wrapper needs to deal instead.
-Instead, we’ll use another function factory trick (from Section 11.2.3), so that the progress wrapper can manage its own internal counter:
+Creating a function to display the occasional dot is a little harder, because we can no longer rely on the index from the loop.
+We could pass the index along as another argument, but that breaks encapsulation: a concern of the progress function now becomes a problem that the higher level wrapper needs to handle.
+Instead, we’ll use another function factory trick (from Section 10.2.4), so that the progress wrapper can manage its own internal counter:

-Now we can express our original goal as:
+Now we can express our original for loop as: